 The following example demonstrates how a TRPCBroker Component can be used to:

 - 1. Connect to the VistA M Server.

 - 2. Execute various remote procedures.

 - 3. Return the results.

 - 4. Disconnect from the server.

-This example assumes that a TRPCBroker Component already exists on the form as brkrRPCBroker1:
+The example in Figure 2 assumes that a TRPCBroker Component already exists on the form as brkrRPCBroker1: